 Outline how this programme compares with other providers' programmes leading to the same or a similar award.
-This can include international as well as national programmes.
+At Level 8 or higher, this should include international as well as national programmes.
 Comparators should be as close as it is possible to find.